Technologicat/mcpyrate/doc/quasiquotes.md

 # Introduction

-Here's a complete implementation of `delay`/`force`, with memoization and plain-value passthrough.
+Here's a minimal, complete implementation of delayed evaluation, with memoization.
 Spot the macro!

 ```python
 __all__ = ["delay", "force"]